MT Educare Ltd leads losers in 'B' group

 ALSO READ

-Uttam Galva Steels net loss widens to Rs 531 cr in Q3
+MT Educare reports consolidated net profit of Rs 4.75 crore in the March 2019 quarter

-Uttam Galva Steels reports standalone net loss of Rs 530.72 crore in the December 2018 quarter
+MT Educare reports consolidated net profit of Rs 2.35 crore in the December 2018 quarter

-Uttam Galva Steels reports standalone net loss of Rs 648.69 crore in the March 2019 quarter
+Bhagyanagar Properties standalone net profit rises 955.00% in the December 2018 quarter

 -

-Tourism Finance Corporation of India Ltd, Simbhaoli Sugars Ltd, Oriental Trimex Ltd and Uttam Galva Steels Ltd are among the other losers in the BSE's 'B' group today, 02 July 2019.
+GTN Textiles Ltd, Bang Overseas Ltd, Bhagyanagar Properties Ltd and Trejhara Solutions Ltd are among the other losers in the BSE's 'B' group today, 03 July 2019.

-Tourism Finance Corporation of India Ltd, Simbhaoli Sugars Ltd, Oriental Trimex Ltd and Uttam Galva Steels Ltd are among the other losers in the BSE's 'B' group today, 02 July 2019.
+GTN Textiles Ltd, Bang Overseas Ltd, Bhagyanagar Properties Ltd and Trejhara Solutions Ltd are among the other losers in the BSE's 'B' group today, 03 July 2019.

-MT Educare Ltd tumbled 19.98% to Rs 48.05 at 14:28 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 13612 shares were traded on the counter so far as against the average daily volumes of 34749 shares in the past one month.
+MT Educare Ltd crashed 19.98% to Rs 38.45 at 13:48 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 3946 shares were traded on the counter so far as against the average daily volumes of 34233 shares in the past one month.

-Tourism Finance Corporation of India Ltd crashed 19.97% to Rs 87.75.
-The stock was the second biggest loser in 'B' group.On the BSE, 66477 shares were traded on the counter so far as against the average daily volumes of 4061 shares in the past one month.
+GTN Textiles Ltd tumbled 9.55% to Rs 7.48.
+The stock was the second biggest loser in 'B' group.On the BSE, 10 shares were traded on the counter so far as against the average daily volumes of 424 shares in the past one month.

-Simbhaoli Sugars Ltd lost 15.15% to Rs 7.
-The stock was the third biggest loser in 'B' group.On the BSE, 34676 shares were traded on the counter so far as against the average daily volumes of 4268 shares in the past one month.
+Bang Overseas Ltd lost 9.08% to Rs 35.55.
+The stock was the third biggest loser in 'B' group.On the BSE, 9887 shares were traded on the counter so far as against the average daily volumes of 6398 shares in the past one month.

-Oriental Trimex Ltd fell 12.98% to Rs 12.2.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 11800 shares were traded on the counter so far as against the average daily volumes of 7745 shares in the past one month.
+Bhagyanagar Properties Ltd plummeted 9.04% to Rs 23.15.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 204 shares were traded on the counter so far as against the average daily volumes of 8045 shares in the past one month.

-Uttam Galva Steels Ltd slipped 10.24% to Rs 9.2.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 33403 shares were traded on the counter so far as against the average daily volumes of 23043 shares in the past one month.
+Trejhara Solutions Ltd shed 8.68% to Rs 20.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 1000 shares were traded on the counter so far as against the average daily volumes of 322 shares in the past one month.

 Powered by Capital Market - Live News